xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ## Step 1 - Add Your First Product

-The wizard suggest that you should start the store configuration with adding your first product.
+The wizard will suggest that you should start the store configuration with adding your first product.

 ![quickstart-2.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-2.png)